AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 \end{aligned}
 $$

-This negative margin is attached to a real input, not to a relaxation.
-It is a
-counterexample: the claim that April's cat score remains largest throughout the radius-$0.36$ square is false.
+The exact network produces this negative margin at an allowed input.
+The input is a **counterexample**, so the claim that April's cat score remains largest throughout the radius-$0.36$ square is false.

 ## How exact verifiers organize the search

-ReLU networks are piecewise linear.
+The piecewise-linear structure also explains how complete verifiers finish the search.
 Once every relevant ReLU is fixed as active or inactive, the remaining problem contains only linear equations and inequalities.
 Complete verifiers explore enough of these cases to settle the property.

 Different methods organize that exploration differently.
 A **satisfiability-modulo-theories (SMT) solver** searches logical choices while